jonathanolson/slither/notes/patterns.md

   -
   - Fix up generation (we broke some things?)
   -
+  - Testing...
+    -
+    - Make sure that pattern rules in lists are "minimal" (individually remove input features and they should ALL change the output features)
+    -
+    -
+    - WAIT WAIT .... is that just how we check redundancy?
+  -
   - Bitmasks... for FeatureSets (.... oh, and duals are solved by the pair bits?)
     - Binary bitpacked array helper methods.
     - BinaryFeatureSet